pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ----keyfile general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--keyfile`` general option is a file path of the client private key file containing the private key belonging to the public key that is part of the X.509 certificate.
+The argument value of the ``--keyfile`` general option is a file path of the client private key file containing the private key belonging to the public key that is part of the X.509 certificate.
 See :ref:`--certfile general option` for more information.
-Not required if the private key is part of the file defined in the :ref:`--certfile general option`. ``keyfile`` is not allowed if :ref:`--certfile general options` option is not provided.
+Not required if the private key is part of the file defined in the :ref:`--certfile general option`. ``keyfile`` is not allowed if :ref:`--certfile general option` is not provided.
 Default: No client key file.
 The client private key should then be part of the file defined by ``--certfile``.